Alonso-del-Arte/blackjack/README.md

 The blackjack, or 21, game

 The game is ready to play on the console or terminal (text only), limited to a dealer and only one player.
-I am working on a graphical user interface for this.
+I am working on a graphical user interface for this, using Java Swing.
+I also plan to do a card server, so as to enable the game as a website.

 There is for now no option to split a pair, double down nor make an insurance bet.